MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Oracle WebCenter Content (UCM/Stellent</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>The WebCenter Content Connector fully supports the underlying security of all content made available to Microsoft Search and keeps this content up to date via scheduled crawls, ensuring users get the most recent updates when performing a search.</p>
+                        <p>The WebCenter Content Connector fully supports the underlying security of all content made available to Microsoft Search and keeps this content up to date via scheduled crawls, ensuring users get the most recent updates when doing a search.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/oracle-webcenter-content-connector-sharepoint-azure-elasticsearch"><font color="0065BA">More details</font></a>
                         </p>